Dataset Condensation with Distribution Matching: Conclusion

 \section{Conclusion}

-In this paper, we propose an efficient training set synthesis method based on distribution matching.
-The synthetic data of different classes can be learned independently and in parallel.
-Thanks to its efficiency, we can apply our method to more challenging dataset - TinyImageNet, and learn larger and higher resolution synthetic sets.
+In this paper, we propose an efficient dataset condensation method based on distribution matching.
+To our knowledge, it is the first solution that has neither bi-level optimization nor second-order derivative.
+Thus, the synthetic data of different classes can be learned independently and in parallel.
+Thanks to its efficiency, we can apply our method to more challenging datasets - TinyImageNet and ImageNet-1K, and learn larger synthetic sets - 1250 images/class on CIFAR10.
 Our method is ${45}$ times faster than the state-of-the-art for learning 50 images/class synthetic set on CIFAR10.
-We also empirically prove that our method can produce more informative memory for continual learning and better proxy set for speeding up model evaluation in neural architecture search.
+We also empirically prove that our method can produce more informative memory for continual learning and better proxy set for speeding up model evaluation in NAS.
 Though remarkable progress has been seen in this area since the pioneering work \cite{wang2018dataset} released in 2018, dataset condensation is still in its early stage.
-We will extend dataset condensation to more complex datasets and tasks in the future.
+We will extend dataset condensation to more complex vision tasks in the future.

+\paragraph{Acknowledgment.} This work is funded by China Scholarship Council 201806010331 and the EPSRC programme grant Visual AI EP/T028572/1.